markhillard/Snap/README.md

 ###Spacing &amp; Ordering###

-You can use the following classes to adjust the stack order of columns and/or add space around them if needed (**n** being a number from 1 - 11).
+You can use the following classes to add space around columns and/or adjust their stack order if needed (**n** being a number from 1 - 11).

 - Prefix Space (padding-left): `prefix-n`
 - Suffix Space (padding-right): `suffix-n`
 - Push Order (left): `push-n`
 - Pull Order: (right) `pull-n`

+**Notes:**

-**Note:** If you use these classes, columns and spaces inside a row should still add up to 12.
+- If you use these classes, columns and spaces inside a **top-level** row should still add up to 12.
+- It's possible, but not recommended to push or pull nested columns because of alignment issues.

 ###Tablet Views###